Family Locket Genealogists – NGS 2022

 We have created a U.S. Federal Census Tables template for you to use when writing your reports or extracting information from censuses.
 You can copy and paste the template from the census year you are viewing and paste it into your research project document or research report, then fill in the columns with the head of household, tick marks for pre-1850 censuses, and names for post-1850 censuses.
 You can add notes and additional information – the columns are all created to match the columns in each census year, which changed over time.

-In our three page Sample DNA Citations Guide, we have give you three pages of helpful content.
-The first page is a list of the 5 questions to guide DNA citations, then in the second page, you will see sample citations for DNA informational materials, like articles telling about DNA test results.
-There are also sample citations for DNA matches and DNA test reports that you may be using as evidence in your genealogy research reports and conclusions.
+In our three-page Sample DNA Citations Guide, we have given you three pages of helpful content.
+The first page is a list of the 5 questions to guide DNA citations, then on the second page, you will see sample citations for DNA informational materials, like articles telling about DNA test results.
+There are also sample citations for DNA matches, and DNA test reports that you may be using as evidence in your genealogy research reports and conclusions.

 Diana’s Lectures